Tapentadol (By mouth)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
+Store the medicine in a safe and secure place.
+Do not throw unused medicine in the trash.
+Flush it down the toilet, or take it to a community take-back program if available.
 Keep the oral liquid bottle upright after you open it.

 Drugs and Foods to Avoid: